hmhv/ASCAPIClient/docs/GameCenterAchievementLocalizationsAPI.md

 import ASC

 let id = "id_example" // String | the id of the requested resource
-let fieldsGameCenterAchievementReleases = ["fieldsGameCenterAchievementReleases_example"] // [String] | the fields to include for returned resources of type gameCenterAchievementReleases (optional) let fieldsGameCenterGroups = ["fieldsGameCenterGroups_example"] // [String] | the fields to include for returned resources of type gameCenterGroups (optional) let fieldsGameCenterDetails = ["fieldsGameCenterDetails_example"] // [String] | the fields to include for returned resources of type gameCenterDetails (optional) let fieldsGameCenterAchievementLocalizations = ["fieldsGameCenterAchievementLocalizations_example"] // [String] | the fields to include for returned resources of type gameCenterAchievementLocalizations (optional) let fieldsGameCenterAchievements = ["fieldsGameCenterAchievements_example"] // [String] | the fields to include for returned resources of type gameCenterAchievements (optional) let limitLocalizations = 987 // Int | maximum number of related localizations returned (when they are included) (optional) let limitReleases = 987 // Int | maximum number of related releases returned (when they are included) (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional)
+let fieldsGameCenterAchievements = ["fieldsGameCenterAchievements_example"] // [String] | the fields to include for returned resources of type gameCenterAchievements (optional) let fieldsGameCenterDetails = ["fieldsGameCenterDetails_example"] // [String] | the fields to include for returned resources of type gameCenterDetails (optional) let fieldsGameCenterGroups = ["fieldsGameCenterGroups_example"] // [String] | the fields to include for returned resources of type gameCenterGroups (optional) let fieldsGameCenterAchievementLocalizations = ["fieldsGameCenterAchievementLocalizations_example"] // [String] | the fields to include for returned resources of type gameCenterAchievementLocalizations (optional) let fieldsGameCenterAchievementReleases = ["fieldsGameCenterAchievementReleases_example"] // [String] | the fields to include for returned resources of type gameCenterAchievementReleases (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitLocalizations = 987 // Int | maximum number of related localizations returned (when they are included) (optional) let limitReleases = 987 // Int | maximum number of related releases returned (when they are included) (optional)

-GameCenterAchievementLocalizationsAPI.gameCenterAchievementLocalizationsGameCenterAchievementGetToOneRelated(id: id, fieldsGameCenterAchievementReleases: fieldsGameCenterAchievementReleases, fieldsGameCenterGroups: fieldsGameCenterGroups, fieldsGameCenterDetails: fieldsGameCenterDetails, fieldsGameCenterAchievementLocalizations: fieldsGameCenterAchievementLocalizations, fieldsGameCenterAchievements: fieldsGameCenterAchievements, limitLocalizations: limitLocalizations, limitReleases: limitReleases, include: include) { (response, error) in
+GameCenterAchievementLocalizationsAPI.gameCenterAchievementLocalizationsGameCenterAchievementGetToOneRelated(id: id, fieldsGameCenterAchievements: fieldsGameCenterAchievements, fieldsGameCenterDetails: fieldsGameCenterDetails, fieldsGameCenterGroups: fieldsGameCenterGroups, fieldsGameCenterAchievementLocalizations: fieldsGameCenterAchievementLocalizations, fieldsGameCenterAchievementReleases: fieldsGameCenterAchievementReleases, include: include, limitLocalizations: limitLocalizations, limitReleases: limitReleases) { (response, error) in
     guard error == nil else {
         print(error)
         return